 2.2 Choose light, fast and responsive WordPress theme

 There are thousands of free and paid WordPress themes out there.
 Be careful when choosing a theme.
 A well written, actively supported WordPress theme is really important for speed scores.
+We could easily recommend the most popular WordPress theme and the ultimate WordPress page builder – Divi.
+Divi is more than just a WordPress theme, it’s a completely new website building platform that replaces the standard WordPress post editor with a vastly superior visual editor.
+Make sure to check it out!

 Don’t go for NULLED, cracked, or paid themes, found in the dark net.
 For your and your user’s security don’t use such themes – It’s not worthed sparing the $60 for paid theme.
 Moreover Google can remove your from their index for havin malicious scripts.